Revelation: Chapter 3

 The Lord's condemnation

-The Lord's council
+The Lord's counsel

-In Revelation 3:18-20, the council of the Lord is direct to the church of Laodicea; that they buy gold from the Lord that is refined in fire so that they will be rich, Isaiah 55:1, 6-9, 1Peter 1:3-7.
+In Revelation 3:18-20, the counsel of the Lord is direct to the church of Laodicea; that they buy gold from the Lord that is refined in fire so that they will be rich, Isaiah 55:1, 6-9, 1Peter 1:3-7.
 They are also to buy white clothes to wear, which is the righteousness of Christ, Isaiah 1:18, Daniel 7:9-10 [the Father], Revelation 19:14, to cover their nakedness.
-They were to put salve on their eyes so that they can see, John 9:39-41.
+They were to put salve on their eyes so that they could see, John 9:39-41.
 They were being rebuked and disciplined, 1Corinthians 11:27-32, Hebrews 12:5-11.
 Christ reveals Himself to John as the one standing at the door and knocking.

 He who has an ear ...